 Behaviour linked to the likes of drug taking, alcohol abuse, truanting and sexting put children in danger.
-Safeguarding issues can manifest themselves via peer on peer abuse.
+Safeguarding issues can manifest themselves via child on child abuse.
 This is most likely to include but is not limited to a range of potential issues such as:

-- bullying, including cyber bullying (by text message, on social networking sites, and so on) and prejudice-based bullying
+bullying, including cyber bullying (by text message, on social networking sites, and so on) and prejudice-based bullying

-- gender-based violence/ sexual assaults
+- gender-based violence/ sexual assaults - sexting

-- sexting
+See Appendix 1 and Appendix 2

-See Appendix 1 Glossary See our Child Protection Policy
+See our Child Protection Policy